IoT security is the practice that keeps your IoT systems safe.

-From increasing the safety of roads, cars and homes, to fundamentally improving the way we manufacture and consume products, IoT solutions provide valuable data and insights that improve the way we work and live.
+From increasing the safety of roads, cars, and homes, to fundamentally improving the way we manufacture and consume products, IoT solutions provide valuable data and insights that will enhance the way we work and live.

 Success depends on ensuring the integrity and confidentiality of IoT solutions and data while mitigating cybersecurity risks.

 So, what should we know about IoT security?

 The benefits of IoT are undeniable, and yet, high-profile attacks, combined with uncertainty about security best practices and their associated costs, are keeping many businesses from adopting the technology.

 Besides, end-users are wary of the consequences of IoT security breaches.

 Recent research indicates that 90% of consumers lack confidence in IoT device security.